House numbering: Australia and New Zealand

 In Australia and New Zealand, the current standard (Australia/New Zealand joint standard AS/NZS 4819:2011 – Rural & Urban Addressing) is directed at local governments that have the primary responsibility for addressing and road naming.
 The standard calls for lots and buildings on newly created streets to be assigned odd numbers (on the left) and even numbers (on the right) when facing in the direction of increasing numbers (the European system) reflecting already common practice.
 It first came into force in 2003 under AS/NZS 4819:2003 – Geographic Information – Rural & Urban Addressing.
-Exceptions are where the road forms part of the boundary between different council areas or cities.
+An exception may occur where the road forms part of the boundary between different council areas or cities.
 For example, Underwood Road in Rochedale South, part of which is divided between Logan City and the City of Brisbane.

 Where a block of land, such as No. 9, is divided into parts, the sequence might go 7, 9, 9A, 11, 13.
-Conversely should block of land be combined such as 51, 53, 55, the numbers might go 49, 51–55, 57.
+Conversely, should blocks of land be combined such as 51, 53, 55, the numbers might go 49, 51–55, 57.
 An older form of 9A is 9½.

 In New South Wales and South Australia, the vast majority of streets were numbered when the land titles were created, with odd numbers assigned to houses on the right of the street when facing the direction along which numbers increase.
 There is no plan to reassign these numbers.

 On some long urban roads (e.g., Parramatta Road in Sydney) numbers ascend until the road crosses a council or suburb boundary, then start again at 1 or 2, where a street sign gives the name of the relevant area – these streets have repeating numbers.
 In semi-rural and rural areas, where houses and farms are widely spaced, a numbering system based on tens of metres or (less commonly) metres has been devised.
 Thus a farm 2300 m from the start of the road, on the right-hand side would be numbered 230.

 Walcha, in the New England district of northern New South Wales, has a unique numbering system which differs from the rest of the state.
 The town lies at the intersection of the Oxley Highway and Thunderbolts Way.
-All properties on east-west running streets have a 'W' or 'E' appended to the number signifying the property lies to the west (or east) of Thunderbolts Way.
-Similarly, in north-south running streets have an 'N' or 'S' appended to the house number signifying that the property lies north (or south) of the Oxley Highway.
+All properties on east–west running streets have a 'W' or 'E' appended to the number signifying the property lies to the west (or east) of Thunderbolts Way.
+Similarly, in north–south running streets have an 'N' or 'S' appended to the house number signifying that the property lies north (or south) of the Oxley Highway.

 Ballarat Central, Victoria, uses the US system of increasing house numbers by 100 after a major cross street.
 Streets are designated North or South depending upon their relative position to Sturt Street.

 The number system will always start with No. 1 or No. 2 at the datum point of the street, with number 1 typically being on the left side of the street.